AltropInc/alt/doc/script/TypeIntrospection.md

 }
 ```

-Notes that when using a tag to hold the result of an expression, the tag is a reference if the expression is an [l-value expression](https://en.wikipedia.org/wiki/Value_(computer_science)#lrvalue).
+Note that when using a tag to hold the result of an expression, the tag is a reference if the expression is an [l-value expression](https://en.wikipedia.org/wiki/Value_(computer_science)#lrvalue).
 Changing the value through the tag will affect the original l-value:
 ```altro
 n : numeric = 2;
 switch (typeof n -> tag)